jacobroos87/headroom-studios/README.md

 ## Objectives

-* The site should attract the attention of regional musicians looking for a place to rehearse
+* The site should attract the attention of regional musicians looking for a place to rehearse.
-* The facilities and ethos needs to be clear and inviting
+* The facilities and ethos needs to be clear and inviting.
-* The process to make a booking should be simple and users should be able to check availability
+* The process to make a booking should be simple and users should be able to check availability.
-* The code needs to be scalable and allow for expansion if the business grows
+* The code needs to be scalable and allow for expansion if the business grows.
-* Adding a post to the cummunity notice board should be simple and editable
+* Adding a post to the cummunity notice board should be simple and editable.
-* The user needs to come away from the site knowing what's on offer and that there is a community spirit
+* The user needs to come away from the site knowing what's on offer and that there is a community spirit.
-* The user needs to be able to sign up to a mailing list and also to contact direct for queries
+* The user needs to be able to sign up to a mailing list and also to contact direct for queries.
-* Social links and business address needs to be displayed on all pages
+* Social links need to be displayed on all pages.
 <a name="userstories"></a>

 ## User Stories

-- As a visitor to the site I want to be able to clearly see the purpose of the site and services offered
+- As a visitor to the site I want to be able to clearly see the purpose of the site and services offered.
-- As a visitor I'd like the navigation to be simple and easy to follow
+- As a visitor I'd like the navigation to be simple and easy to follow.
-- As a visitor I want the site to be visually appealing and have a relevant colour scheme
+- As a visitor I want the site to be visually appealing and have a relevant colour scheme.
-- As a visitor I want to be able to see photos of the rehearsal facilities and know their cost per hour
+- As a visitor I want to be able to see photos of the rehearsal facilities and know their cost per hour.
-- As a visitor I would like to be able to connect with the local community
+- As a visitor I would like to be able to connect with the local community.
-- As a visitor I would like to be able to make bookings and check availability
+- As a visitor I would like to be able to make bookings and check availability.
-- As a visitor I want to be able to edit my booking
+- As a visitor I want to be able to edit or delete my booking.
-- As a visitor I want to be able to post on the notice board and edit that post if required
+- As a visitor I want to be able to post on the notice board and edit or delete that post if required.
-- As a visitor I want to have feedback so I know wether my booking or post has been successful
+- As a visitor I want to have feedback so I know wether my booking, post or contact form submission has been successful.
-- As a returning visitor I want to be able to see my active bookings and their relative information
+- As a returning visitor I want to be able to see my active bookings and their relative information.
-- As a returning visitor I want to be able to update or remove my post on the community notice board
+- As a returning visitor I want to be able to update or remove my post on the community notice board.

 <a name="wireframes"></a>